eellpp/pubScratchpad/health/food/papaya.md

 I have tested and tried papaya.
 It is proven relief from constipation.
 Eat it daily.

+Good for :
+- digestion and relief from constipation
+- skin and general ageing
+- eyes
+- immunity
+- bones

 1. Lowers cholesterol
 Papaya is rich in fibre, Vitamin C and antioxidants which prevent cholesterol build up in your arteries.
 Too much cholesterol build-up can lead to several heart diseases including heart attack and hypertension.